gardenermike/vehicle-tracking/README.md

 "Spatial features" is a fancy way to say "low-resolution image."
 I downscale the 64x64 image to 16x16, leaving only the general suggestion of the shape.
 This blurring generalizes to "carness".
 I then flatten the resulting image, resulting in conceptually something more like a silhouette of a mountain range than a 2d grid of pixels.

+An example 64x64 image and downsize 16x16 image are below.
+The 16x16 image preserves the general shape of the vehicle.

+![Example car][car]
+![Downsized car][spatial]

 ### Histogram of colors

 I also extract a histogram of the colors in the image, with 32 bins.
 The idea is that cars will have a color distribution dissimilar from the background.
+An example color distribution for a vehicle in RGB is below.

+![Color histograms][histograms]

 ### Combined features